bjweare/Nadeshiko/README.md

 	       source video – Path to the source videofile.

 	Other options
-	      nosub, nosubs – make a clean video, without hardsubs. noaudio – make a mute video.
+	            (no)sub – enable/disable hardsubs.
+Default is to do hardsub.
-	                 si – when converting kMG suffixes of the maximum file size, use powers 1000 instead of 1024.
+	          (no)audio – use/throw away audio track.
+Default is to add sound. si, k=1000 – Only for maximum file size – when converting [kMG] suffixes, use 1000 instead of 1024.
 	          <format>p – force encoding to the specified resolution,
 	                      <format> is one of: 1080, 720, 576, 480, 360.
 	       small | tiny – override the default maximum file size (20M).